alexthissen/FunctionsWorkshop2018/docs/Lab1-Functions101.md

 - **Hosting plan**: Consumption
 - **Location**: Preferably same as the location of the resource group.
 - **Storage**: New, and give it a proper name, e.g. your function name with a ```storage``` postfix.
 Make sure the name is all lowercase and not longer than 24 characters.
-- **Application Insights**: On, and in same location as the resource group.
+- **Application Insights**: On, and in the same location as the resource group.

 Click Create to start the deployment of the resources.